Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 The goal for today would be  like to be reach the 1000<sup>th</sup> by the end of the day.

 I read two more chapters i am at pages 1015 now.
 The last chapter i read was about Nat configurations.
 I would like to do a customized lab about Nat later , but i dont know . i' ll see if i will have time.
 The goal will be to finished the second book by the end of January so i can focus on Labs and Boson Labs and after to take the Boson Exams.

+I was exhausted when i got at home.
+I did not do the lab , i will try to to them tomorrow.